 The accounting major (no concentration) provides a broad view of accounting.
 This concentration is ideal for students interested in understanding the language of business, but who are planning to explore entrepreneurial opportunities, are looking for a career in a business' accounting department, or will be double-majoring accounting and another discipline.
 The accounting major (no concentration) does prepare students for the CPA exam, but not to the extent of the public accounting concentration.

 - Public accounting

 Students in this concentration take classes in all the major accounting and business disciplines, which prepare them for success in passing the different sections of the CPA exam, as well as assist them in choosing a career path within the accounting industry.
-Virtually all states' rules require applicants for a license as a CPA to have accumulated 150 higher education credit hours, as recommended by the AICPA.
+All US states' rules require applicants for a license as a CPA to have accumulated 150 higher education credit hours, as recommended by the AICPA.
 These hours must include 24 upper division accounting course credits and 24 credit hours of business-related or certain other accounting courses.
 Students should also be aware that many employers of CPAs require their job applicants to have accumulated 150 credit hours prior to beginning their employment.

 - Finance concentration

 This concentration, particularly with its strong accounting core, prepares students who wish to pursue careers in a variety of finance-related positions or who plan to attend graduate school.
 This concentration is designed for students with a strong interest in learning about corporate finance, international finance, investments in the stock market, securities analysis, derivatives and similar topics.

 Minimum Grade and/or GPA for required courses: 2.0 in ACFN courses

 Major (60 to 74 credits, based on concentration)

 Required Courses for each accounting concentration:

 111, 112, 210, 325, 335.
 Required supporting courses include any CSCI 100-level course, MATH 124, and ECON 111.